huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Sometimes, the kernel functions and spectral functions can be preblurred to obtain smoother results.
 Shall we preblur them?
 If `blur` is larger than zero, then it means the blur parameter.
-If `blur` is smaller than zero, then it means that the preblur is disable.
+If `blur` is smaller than zero, then it means that the preblur feature is disable.

 *Type:*